-Federal Business Opportunities is the single government point-of-entry for Federal government procurement opportunities over $25,000.
-Government buyers publicize their business opportunities by posting information directly to FedBizOpps via the Internet.
+Federal Business Opportunities (FedBizOpps) is the single government point-of-entry for Federal government procurement opportunities over $25,000.
+Government buyers publicize their business opportunities by posting information directly to FedBizOpps online.
 Through this portal, commercial vendors seeking Federal markets for their products and services can search, monitor and retrieve opportunities solicited by the entire Federal contracting community.

 Small Business Specialists

 These specialists can provide helpful information on how to market your product/service within their activity.
-You can find a list of Department of Defense Small Business Specialists by clicking on the link and looking under “DoD Small Business Specialists.”
+The Department of Defense Small Business Offices have professionals who can help you understand their organization’s mission, challenges and requirements.
 Your NC PTAC Counselor can provide you with a list that includes contact information for Small Business Specialists at federal contracting offices in North Carolina.

 Defense Logistics Agency (DLA)

 The DLA buys millions of different items for the Department of Defense (DOD) activities through supply centers that manage day-to-day procurement and logistic operations.
 These supply centers forecast demands, process requisitions, award contracts, and monitor inventory levels.
 More information can be found at the link above under “Business Opportunities.”
 See a list of military installations in North Carolina.